ameliaritger/my-website/content/research/present.md

 ![](/img/232o.jpg)

 ![](/img/lol2.jpg)
-##### Lompoc Landing, one of my field sites for my research with Tegula funebralis
+##### Lompoc Landing, one of my field sites for my research with **Tegula funebralis**

 ## Black turban snails

-I am using the black turban snail (Tegula funebralis) to explore large-scale patterns of intraspecific variation.
+I am using the black turban snail (**Tegula funebralis**) to explore large-scale patterns of intraspecific variation.

-Tegula funebralis exist across the California Current Large Marine Ecosystem, which extends from Baja California (Mexico) to British Columbia (Canada).
-Across this incredibly broad geographic range, Tegula funebralis populations are exposed to a mosaic of intertidal pH conditions (thanks to variable upwelling regimes) as well as different predator communities.
+**Tegula funebralis** exist across the California Current Large Marine Ecosystem, which extends from Baja California (Mexico) to British Columbia (Canada).
+Across this broad geographic range, Tegula funebralis populations are exposed to a mosaic of intertidal pH conditions (thanks to variable upwelling regimes) as well as different predator communities.

+My research explores how **Tegula funebralis** populations may be responding differently to variable pH conditions and predator communities across their range - which has important implications for calcifying intertidal organisms in the context of ocean acidification and future climate change scenarios.